HomeLatest NewsTelecomTata Communications gets local telecom license in Saudi Arabia

 Register Now →

-“By securing this telecom license in KSA, we will be able to seamlessly bring carrier-neutral services like internet connectivity, public/private cloud, , borderless mobility and more such services to the region.
+“By securing this telecom license in KSA, we will be able to seamlessly bring carrier-neutral services like internet connectivity, public/private cloud, cybersecurity, borderless and more such services to the region.
 This will help simplify the digital experience for our customers and aid them in transforming their businesses in the new normal,” said Vaneet Mehta, Associate Vice President and Region Head, Middle East, Central Asia & Africa, Tata Communications.

 The company owns and operates the subsea network that encircles the globe.
 This network enables businesses to reach more than 200 countries and territories.
-Today, around 30% of the world’s Internet routes travel over Tata Communications’ network, said the company.
+Today, around 30% of the world’s Internet routes over Tata Communications’ network, said the company.

 Get the day's headlines from Tech Observer straight in your inbox